-Two faculty members recommended by the Chief Instructional Officer
+Two faculty members recommended by the Chief Academic Officer.

-One Student Services staff member recommended by the Dean of Student Development
+One Student Services staff member recommended by the Chief Student Services Officer.

-One administrator, other than the Dean of Student Development, to serve as chairperson of the Committee
+One administrator, other than the Chief Student Services Officer, to serve as the Committee's chairperson.

-The Dean of Student Development, or designee, who serves as an ex-officio, nonvoting member of the committee.
+The Chief Student Services Officer, or designee, who serves as an ex-officio, nonvoting member of the committe.

-the date, time, and location of the meeting; and
+The date, time, and location of the meeting;

-Review all available evidence, documents or exhibits that each party may present at the meeting.
-This review must take place under the supervision of the Dean of Student Development or his/her designee.
+The right to review all available evidence, documents or exhibits that each party may present at the meeting.
+This review must take place under the supervision of the Chief Student Services Officer, or designee.

-Appear in person, present information on his or her behalf, and present additional evidence to the committee, subject to the Committee’s judgment that the evidence is relevant to the appeal.
+The right to appear before the Hearing Committee and to present information and additional evidence, subject to the Committee’s judgment that the evidence is relevant to the hearing.

 Hearings are closed to the public.
 When testimony is being given, only the committee members, the student and his/her advisor, the employee and his/her advisor, and the witness giving testimony may be present.
 During deliberations, only the members of the Committee may be present.

-Hearings are informal and a tape recording of the testimony presented during the appeal hearing may be made.
+Hearings are informal and a tape recording of the testimony presented during the hearing may be made.
 The Committee’s deliberations are not tape recorded.
-After resolution of the appeal, the tape recording will be kept for three months in the office of the Dean of Student Development.
-Either party in the appeal may listen to this tape recording under the supervision of the Dean of Student Development or designee.
+After resolution of the appeal, the tape recording will be kept for three months in the office of the Chief Student Services Officer, or designee.
+The student filing the complaint or the employee(s) named in the complaint may listen to this tape recording under the supervision of the Chief Student Services Officer, or designee.

-Both parties to the appeal may ask questions of the other during the meeting.
-These questions must be relevant to the issues of the appeal.
+Both parties to the grievance may ask questions of the other during the hearing.
+These questions must be relevant to the issues stated in the written complaint.
 The Chairperson of the Committee will determine the appropriateness of the questions.

 The Committee shall decide the solution of the grievance by a majority vote.
-In case of a tie, the chairperson shall vote and thus break the tie.
+In case of a tie, the chairperson may vote.

-The chairperson shall forward a copy of the Committee's decision to all parties involved and to the office of the President of the college within two instructional weekdays of the Committee's decision.
-This letter will include a rationale for the Committee’s decision.
+The chairperson shall forward a copy of the Committee's decision to the student filing the complaint and to the employee(s) named in the complaint within two instructional weekdays of the Committee's decision.
+This letter will include a rationale for the Committee’s decision and inform the student and employee(s) that they have a right to appeal the Committee’s decision.